 "You see their knowledge and skills develop over the years as they turn into professionals, and that is a joy to see," he said.

-Worked on: Batteries for appliances and consumer products, pistons supplied to the likes of Honda, Nissan and Toyota, actuators for airbags, thermal insulated cable and paint curing equipment for the automotive industry, to name but a few.
+Ian has worked on: Batteries for appliances and consumer products, pistons supplied to the likes of Honda, Nissan and Toyota actuators for airbags, thermal insulated cable and paint curing equipment for the automotive industry, to name but a few.